ShadySamirBakheet/PhotoLab/README.md

 One of our process is to pass the practical task will give it to you so please check the below requirement carefully and try to create a new app which following the requirements.

-1. We need to create an app which have three tabs (Post, Album and Favorites).
+1. We need to create an app which have three tabs (Post, Album and Favorites). #  done designed
 2. You will use the Rest API mentioned at the end of this document.
-3. On Post Item click you will open a new screen which have a list of comments for that post.
+3. On Post Item click you will open a new screen which have a list of comments for that post. # done designed
-4. On Album Item click you will open a new screen which have a list of photos.
+4. On Album Item click you will open a new screen which have a list of photos. # done designed
 5. The third tab is Favorites, which will have all photos you like it from the photos list.
 6. You will have option in the photos list is to save the photo object into the local DB (using room) and list it in the third tab (Favorites).
 7. The design is a free area for you to be creative in it.